aptos-labs/aptos-core/developer-docs-site/docs/sdks/ts-sdk/sdk-client-layer.md

 `arguments` - the arguments the function expects.

 :::tip
-To submit an entry function payload, the first option would be simpler to use as the developer do not need to deal with BCS serialization.
+To submit an entry function payload, using the Transaction Builder would be simpler to use as the developer do not need to deal with BCS serialization.
 :::

 **BCS Transaction**

-The `generateRawTransaction()` method, accept any transaction payload type (entry, script, multisig) and exepcts for the arguments passed in to be serialized.
+The `generateRawTransaction()` method, accept `any transaction payload type (entry, script, multisig)` and exepcts for the arguments passed in to be serialized.
 It then generates and returns a raw transaction that can be signed and submitted to chain.

 ```js
 const alice = new AptosAccount();